ilios/user-guide/README.md

 ## Home Button

-The user guide itself (like Ilios) has a "home" button.
+This user guide (like Ilios itself) has a "home" button.
 You can be anywhere in the guide and get taken back to the beginning of the guide ([home](https://iliosproject.gitbook.io/ilios-user-guide))by clicking the button shown below.

 <figure>
   <img src="/images/introduction/user_guide_home_button.png" alt="Home button - displayed">